-Our New Years Eve jaunt to the multi-award winning Bedruthan Hotel and Spa in Cornwall was probably one of my finer last-minute getaway decisions of 2016.
-Read on for my review on this luxury family friendly hotel on the south west of the UK.
+Our New Years Eve jaunt to the multi-award winning Bedruthan Hotel and Spa was probably one of my finer last-minute getaway decisions of 2016.
+Read on for my review on this luxury family hotel in Cornwall on the south west of the UK.

 I’ll be honest, when the car pulled up to the hotel I wasn’t inspired.
 If it wasn’t for the big sign I would have been convinced I was at the wrong place.